ZihanFang11/HiTuner/README.md

 python3 LM_train.py
 ```
 LM_train.py  will divide the dataset into nodes according to the training rate and save the divided nodes.
-Then it will be updated through small-scale pre-trained model training and saved in output_trainratio{cfg.train_ratio}.
+Then it will be updated through small-scale pre-trained model training and saved in output_trainratio{`cfg.train_ratio`}.
 The saved embeddings will used in the training of HiTuner.